We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 This comforter is an affordable option.

 It uses patented Coolmax technology, which has moisture management technology built into the yarn.
 The Coolmax fibers draw moisture away from the body to help sleepers maintain a comfortable temperature.

 This comforter may also keep a person dry if they sweat.
-The fabric is breathable and encourages airflow throughout the comforter.
+The fabric is designed to be breathable and encourages airflow throughout the comforter.

-Frankenmuth Woolen Mill Wool Filled Comforter
+Best for fibromyalgia and arthritis: Frankenmuth Woolen Mill Wool Filled Comforter

 This comforter uses the naturally insulating and temperature-controlling properties of wool.